Get

 Many people get Ragamuffin and Ragdoll cats confused, and it’s easy to see why.
 They’re both large, fluffy, affectionate cats.
 If you don’t know what to look for, telling them apart can be challenging.
 One of the easiest ways to tell the two breeds apart is by their coloring.

 The Ragamuffin also has round eyes, whereas the Ragdolls are almond-shaped.
 If you’re still not sure which breed you’re dealing with, try picking them up.
-If they go limp in your arms, they’re a Ragdoll.
+If they go limp in your arms, they’re more likely to be a Ragdoll.
 The two breeds are related, but each has benefits and drawbacks that any prospective owner should be aware of before bringing one home.

 divider 3 paws